Health + Safety Policy

 When we gather together indoors, we will follow CDC guidelines.

 How do I sign up for an in-person gathering?
 Each in-person gathering will include a pre-registration link with information.
 If you are experiencing any COVID symptoms or have a known exposure, please stay home to keep our community healthy and safe.
+Feel better soon.
 Have any questions?
 Reach out to us.

 Vaccines

-If you have concerns or questions about the safety and efficacy of the vaccine, we encourage you to speak with your physician or reach out to be connected with a member of our COVID Medical Task Force.
+If you have concerns or questions about the safety and efficacy of the vaccine, we encourage you to speak with your physician.